bender-labs/wrap-website/docs/governance.md

 During a proposal phase on Tezos Homebase, the author of the corresponding temperature check can:

 1. Submit a Proposal Discussion post on Discourse

-2. Post a Proposal Discussion post on Provide a clear implementable solution

 3. Submit a corresponding Tezos Homebase Proposal with link to Discourse Proposal Discussion and previous Heat Check Discourse and Tezos Homebase proposal.
 Should Quorum Threshold and Minimum Support (%) be met, the Proposal will go through to the next stage.